exercism/v3/languages/csharp/reference/code_style.md

 These conventions are described in the [.NET capitalization conventions][docs.microsoft.com_capitalization-conventions] and the [.NET general naming conventions][docs.microsoft.com_general-naming-conventions].

+## Other conventions

+### Prefer type alias

+The general consensus is to prefer the C# type over the .NET type.
+Here are some examples where this prefererence shows:

+- The default [C# editorconfig settings][docs.microsoft.com_editorconfig-language-keywords].
+- The [ReSharper built-in type naming rule][jetbrains.com_built-in-type-naming].
+- The [CoreFX coding style document][github.com_corefx-coding-style].

 ## Enforcing code style

 It is possible to encode C# coding style conventions using [`.editorconfig files`][docs.microsoft.com_editorconfig].
 This includes being able to specify [formatting conventions][docs.microsoft.com_editorconfig-formatting-conventions] and [naming conventions][docs.microsoft.com_editorconfig-naming-conventions].